devsnek/zero-archive/README.md

-# edge
+# zero

-edge is a JavaScript runtime which has native ES Modules and shares many browser spec globals.
+zero is a JavaScript runtime which has native ES Modules and shares many browser spec globals.

-A lot of code in edge is inspired from other codebases.
+A lot of code in zero is inspired from other codebases.
 Those codebases will be linked at the top of the individual files.

 Check out the [0.0.1 Release Project][] for info on what needs to be done still.